prettiest trees to plant

 Fruit-bearing plants are an excellent investment for any property.
 Likewise, not only do they beautify your landscape and add value to your home, but they also help purify air and water, among other benefits.

-When choosing which type of fruit tree(s) will be right for you, think about where on your property would best accommodate each one, how much sunlight it will receive (or how much shade), how much time and effort you’re willing to invest in its upkeep, etc.
+When choosing which type of fruit tree(s) will be right for you, consider where on your property each one would best accommodate, how much sunlight it will receive (or how much shade), how much time and effort you’re willing to invest in its upkeep, etc.

-If you’re lucky enough to have a big backyard, consider planting a fruit tree or two.
-More importantly, it will it be fun and educational for your kids.
+If you are lucky enough to have a big backyard, consider planting a fruit tree.
+More importantly, it will be fun and educational for your kids.
 Not to mention, having fresh fruit on hand is convenient and healthy!

 Otherwise, consider starting small with a dwarf citrus tree like a kumquat or lemon.
-They require less maintenance than other types of trees and provide tasty, bright-colored treats all year long.
+They require less maintenance than other trees and provide tasty, bright-colored treats all year.

 Types of Fruit Trees to Plant